mycontroller-org/2mqtt/README.md

   username: hello                 # username of basic authentication
   password: hello123              # password of basic authentication
 ```
-for http source,on mqtt the payload will be as follows,
+for http source, on mqtt the payload (json string) will be as follows,
 ```json
 {
   "method":"POST",